Chris-PeerView-AI/industry-search-project/README.md

 Common “gotchas” & troubleshooting

-Template shape names can be stripped by Google Slides → we fall back to the largest rectangle; exact‑fit crop still removes bars.
+- **Side bars / rails** — ensure the slide’s ChartAnchor ratio matches your intent (3:2 or 16:9).
+The exporter renders to the anchor ratio and captures the **map element**, so rails usually indicate a viewport mismatch; check `[MAP QA] viewport=... target=...` logs.
+- **PNG size mismatch (e.g., expected 1400×800 got 1400×661)** — headless viewport didn’t match the requested size.
+Verify Chrome/chromedriver match, and confirm the logs show `viewport=1400x800`.
+The exporter uses CDP to enforce this; if you see a mismatch, upgrade Chrome/driver.
+- **Off‑center map** — we use bbox midpoint + `setView([lat,lng], zoom)` to avoid snapping.
+Turn on `MAP_DEBUG_OVERLAY=1` to visualize the center.

-Missing geos → businesses without lat/lng are flagged low by DQ and excluded from trusted exhibits.
+- **Missing geos** — businesses without lat/lng are flagged low by DQ and excluded from trusted exhibits.

-Extreme YoY → filtered by DQ; you can override in the UI.
+- **Extreme YoY** — filtered by DQ; you can override in the UI.

-Chrome/driver → required for headless map screenshot.

-Side bars on the map → ensure ChartAnchor ratio matches intent (3:2 or 16:9).
-Exporter now renders to anchor ratio and exact‑fit crops on placement to remove rails.

-“Off‑center” map → we use setView([center], zoom) and bbox midpoint; turn on MAP_DEBUG_OVERLAY=1 to verify visual center.

-PNG missing during export → exporter asserts the expected PNG path after map generation; check Chrome/driver logs if it fails.
+- **PNG missing during export** — exporter asserts the expected PNG path after map generation; check Chrome/driver logs if it fails.

 Extending / customizing